MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMCWhatIsCatalog.md

   You may use this option if the feed file is smaller than 1GB.
 We recommend this option if the feed file is larger than 4MB.

-  If uploading via FTP/SFTP, the file name of TXT or XML files must match the file name specified for a feed’s settings.
+  If uploading via FTP/SFTP, the file name of TXT or XML files must match the file name specified for a feedâ€™s settings.
 For compressed text format, the compressed TXT file inside the archive and the archive file (ZIP, GZ, GZIP) must have the matching file name.
 Any feed file that is archived needs to have a single compressed file inside.
 The max file size should be no more than 3GB (after the file is uncompressed, if the file is compressed).

   1. From the navigation menu on the left, select **Tools** > **Merchant Center** > **Feeds**.
   1. Select **Create feed**.
   1. At the bottom of the setup wizard, select **Upload via FTP/SFTP**.
   1. Enter **Update feed**.
 Do not include the file extension (for example, "merchant").
   1. Select **Create feed**.
   1. Enter **File name**.
 Do not include the file extension.
-For example, “merchant”.
+For example, â€œmerchantâ€.
   1. If necessary, you can always select **Change the FTP/SFTP account settings** and update your FTP user name and password.
 To do this, you must follow the [Update a feed file instructions](#update-a-feed-file).

      You can now upload the file via the FTP/SFTP tool of your choice using the file name you specified.